MANSIBAGOHIL/proteus-object-counter-simulation/README.md

 A Proteus-based digital electronics simulation that counts object-detection events and displays the current count on a seven-segment display.
 The design combines a 555 timer, CD4518 BCD counter, CD4511 BCD-to-seven-segment driver, and supporting logic.

 > This repository is an academic simulation project from 2022.
-The repository contains of the circuit images, and demonstration media.
+The repository contains of the circuit images, and demonstration video.

 ## Technologies and Components